ais-one/cookbook/README.md

 # NOTICES & UPDATES

 > Latest Version 0.2.0 Released 2019 July 20 0815 +8GMT
-> vue-crud-x Version 0.1.x and Vuetify 1 will be supported under the [v1 branch](https://github.com/ais-one/vue-crud-x/tree/v1)
+> vue-crud-x 0.1 and Vuetify 1 will be supported under the [v1 branch](https://github.com/ais-one/vue-crud-x/tree/v1)

-Version 0.2.0 uses Vuetify 2.
-There are many breaking changes from Vuetify 1 to 2.
+vue-crud-x 0.2 uses Vuetify 2.
+Due to many breaking changes from Vuetify 1 to 2, we took the chance to redesign and improve:

-We will continue to support Vuetify 1 under vue-crud-x version 0.1 branch

-Due to the inevitable changes in Vuetify 2.
-We took the opportunity to redesign and improve vue-crud-x 0.2 based on lessons learnt:
 - we now seriously design the component to be able to be replaced by other UI frameworks such as ant-design-vue
 - reduce the number of framework dependent parts as much as possible
 - remove hacks such as cell edit (row edit improved greatly)
 - more organized API and documentation

+# WHAT IS VUE-CRUD-X

+**TL;DR** A Customisable CRUD Library And Cookbook For ExpressJS & VueJS Apps

+> A VueJS CRUD component which is customisable and extensible to suit more complex situations such as Nested CRUD, custom filters, forms, use of GraphQL or REST to access various datastores.
+Vuetify is used for frontend UI components but can be changed to alternatives such as ElementUI (with some effort)

+> Over time, the example projects to show the use of **vue-crud-x** has grown to become a cookbook that includes useful recipes for use in production ExpressJS and VueJS applications.

+The following differentiates vue-crud-x from other CRUD repositories:
+- Able to do nested CRUD operations (parent table call child table),
+- Inline edit (row level)
+- Server side pagination, sorting & filtering
+- Handle infinite scroll use-case
+- Handle authentication tokens, user permissions
+- Customise table, search filter, CRUD form, validation, CRUD operations (e.g. disallow delete, call REST, GraphQL, Firestore, etc.)
+- Auto-configure/generate Search filter and CRUD Forms using JSON
+- Export to CSV/JSON, File/Image Upload
+- Reload & optimization strategy
+- Real-time updates & subscription
+- Overridable methods with default behaviour
+- Emitted events for use by parent component

+Other design considerations :
+- i18n
+- Tree shaking
+- Implementation with multiple UI frameworks
+  - remove as many UI framework dependent parts as possible
+  - indacate parts which should change if other UI frameworks are used
+- More modular design
+- Improvement on protocol
+- SSR and static generated sites for performance and SEO

 # QUICKSTART